auxkit/Auxiliary-Docs/docs/framework-templates.md

-# Framework Templates
+# Framework Templates (Deprecated)

-This document provides templates and resources for various frameworks used in our projects.
+Framework templates and resources are now included in the main [Frameworks Reference](frameworks.md).
+Please refer to that file for all framework and template information.